awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Security groups**: One or more security groups to associate with the instance\.
 If you add a network interface to the launch template, omit this setting and specify the security groups as part of the network interface specification\.
 You cannot launch an instance from a launch template that specifies security groups and a network interface\.
 For more information, see [Amazon EC2 security groups for Linux instances](ec2-security-groups.md)\.

 1. For **Storage \(volumes\)**, specify volumes to attach to the instance besides the volumes specified by the AMI \(**Volume 1 \(AMI Root\)**\)\.
 To add a new volume, choose **Add new volume**\.
    + **Volume type**: The instance store or Amazon EBS volumes with which to associate your instance\.
 The type of volume depends on the instance type that you've chosen\.
-For more information, see [Amazon EC2 Instance Store](InstanceStorage.md) and [Amazon EBS volumes](ebs-volumes.md)\.
+For more information, see [Amazon EC2 instance store](InstanceStorage.md) and [Amazon EBS volumes](ebs-volumes.md)\.
    + **Device name**: A device name for the volume\.
    + **Snapshot**: The ID of the snapshot from which to create the volume\.
    + **Size**: For Amazon EBS volumes, the storage size\.